-Working Principle of Scanning Electron Microscopes and Transmission Electron components are the same;
+Working Principle of Scanning Electron Microscopes and Transmission Electron Microscopes

-Microscopes

 For both techniques, electrons are used in order to acquire images of samples.
-Their main
+Their main components are the same;

-CLASS: II B.Sc., COURSE NAME: Bioanalytical Tools

-COURSE CODE: 18BTU304B UNIT: I(Microscopy) BATCH-2018-2021
+CLASS: III B.Sc., COURSE NAME:Bioanalytical Tool COURSE CODE: 16BTU601BUNIT: I(Microscopy) BATCH-2016-2019

-An electron source;
+- An electron source;

-• A series of electromagnetic and electrostatic lenses to control the shape and trajectory of the electron beam;
+- A series of electromagnetic and electrostatic lenses to control the shape and trajectory of the electron beam;

-• Electron apertures.
+- Electron apertures.

-All of these components live inside a chamber which is under high vacuum.
-Now over to the differences.
-SEMs use a specific set of coils to scan the beam in a raster-like pattern and collect the scattered electrons (read more about the different type of electrons detected in a use the transmitted electrons; the electrons which are passing through the sample before they are collected.
+All of these components live inside a chamber which is under high vacuum.Now over to the differences.
+SEMs use a specific set of coils to scan the beam in a raster-like pattern and collect the scattered electrons (read more about the different type of electrons detected in a SEM).

+The transmission electron microscopy (TEM) principle, as the name suggests, is to use the transmitted electrons; the electrons which are passing through the sample before they are collected.
 As a result, TEM offers invaluable information on the inner structure of the sample, such as crystal structure, morphology and stress state information, while SEM provides information on the sample's surface and its composition.